yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    biggest limitation is that the objects must reside in some sort of metric space and must obey the triangle rule.
 They must also be all of the same size because they are stored in an std::vector.
-If your application requires object of varying storage, then your best way to use this code is to store pointers or handles and to write your own distance functions.
+If your application requires objects of varying storage, then your best way to use this code is to store pointers or handles and to write your own distance functions.
    Note that std::string is a pointer type variable and so can be stored directly.